fpereiro/gotoB/readme.md

 Before going into the implementation, it's very helpful to understand the algorithm.
 To do this, I will write down my notes as I understand the algorithm by following James Coglan's article.

-The Myers' diff algorithm gives us a *minimal set of changes* that can covert a string `A` to a string `B`.
+The Myers' diff algorithm gives us a *minimal set of changes* that can convert a string `A` to a string `B`.
 Changes can be either deletions or insertions.
 To use the example given by James Coglan in his article:

 - `A`: abcabba
 - `B`: cbabac